365lyf/PCFControls/README.md

 * Countdown Timer (a simple countdown timer showing days/hours/minutes/seconds until date)
 * Keybinding Example (allows you to create a keyboard shortcut, and assign an action to it)
 * Progress Bar (takes a percentage value and represents this as a progress bar)
+* Notification - Pulsing (this takes a string, and then pulses the message against a blue background)

 # To Build
 Set up your environment as per the following DOCS article: